-- 16. [To be verified with Poland] Act in a manner consistent with the [Text] to uphold the integrity and credibility of the World Heritage Convention for the benefit of all States Parties. - 17.
-Ensure the full and timely payment of their assessed contribution to the World Heritage Fund. - 18.
-Support the Committee in meeting its responsibility to make impartial decisions based on objective and scientific considerations (Operational Guidelines, Paragraph 23) through open and equal dialogue and information sharing with the Secretariat and the Advisory Bodies. - 19.
-Respond to all relevant requests for information in a timely manner, facilitate missions requested by the Committee, providing credible and reliable information and ensuring consultation with relevant stakeholders including local communities and indigenous peoples, while fully respecting Article 6 of the Convention.
+- 17. Act in a manner consistent with the Declaration to uphold the integrity and credibility of the World Heritage Convention for the benefit of all States Parties.
+This means that the principle of objectivity and equality should be followed at every stage of all the proceedings. - 18.
+Ensure the full and timely payment of their assessed contribution to the World Heritage Fund. - 19.
+Support the Committee in meeting its responsibility to make impartial decisions based on objective and scientific considerations (Operational Guidelines, Paragraph 23) through open and equal dialogue and information sharing with the Secretariat and the Advisory Bodies. - 20.
+Respond to all relevant requests for information in a timely manner, facilitate missions requested by the Committee, providing credible and reliable information and ensuring consultation with relevant stakeholders including local communities and indigenous peoples, while fully respecting Article 6 of the Convention. - 21.
+Refrain from influencing the Committee's deliberations and decision making through lobbying before and during the World Heritage Committee sessions (Rules of Procedure, Rules 22.5, 22.6 and 22.7).
+In particular, the States Parties shall observe the requirement concerning conduct during voting stipulating that "After the Chairman has announced the beginning of voting, no one shall interrupt the voting" (Rules of Procedure, Rule 36).

-- 20. Refrain from influencing the Committee's deliberations and decision making through lobbying before and during the World Heritage Committee sessions (Rules of Procedure, Rules 22.5, 22.6 and 22.7).
-In particular, the States Parties shall observe the requirement concerning conduct during voting stipulating that "After the Chairman has announced the beginning of voting, no one shall interrupt the voting" (Rules of Procedure, Rule 36). - 21.
-Voluntarily be restrictive with new nominations to ensure a more representative and balanced World Heritage List where the State Party is already well represented on the World Heritage List.
+22. Voluntarily be restrictive with new nominations to ensure a more representative and balanced World Heritage List where the State Party is already well represented on the World Heritage List.